desihub/fiberassign/doc/reference.rst

-    for each science target priority "P" (lowest to highest) for each object (standard or sky) in total priority from high to low if object is reachable by fibers on targets with priority "P" remove target and place fiber on object re-assign target to unused fiber on future tile if possible if enough objects on this petal
+    for each science target priority "P" (lowest to highest) for each object (standard or sky) in total priority from high to low if object is reachable by devices on targets with priority "P" remove target and place positioner on object re-assign target to unused location on future tile if possible if enough objects on this petal
                     break